EricJeong05/Brain_Tumor_Segmentation/README.md

 Also, with the speedups from the GPU acceleration, I'll try and run it for longer, maybe around 150 epochs.

 Try AdamW optimizer - better than normal Adam

+## 7. Trying to Build my Own Custom Fused Attention Kernel
+I wanted to originally try and create my own custom fused-kernel that contains QK^t + Softmax + *V all in one kernel to reduce the repeated, expensive kernel launch overhead, but I wasn't able to get the speedup I wanted and ultimately abandonded this idea to implement it in my main workflow, but I learned a lot in the process and I got pretty close to match the original PyTorch implementation!

+Here's what I did:

+1. ✅ Start with creation of naive attention kernel that takes in the input tensor and computes self-attention (attn = q @ k.transpose(-2, -1)).
+Validate with PyTorch output.

+2. ✅ Upgrade naive attention kernel using shared memory tiling **(resulted in a 6x speedup of initial naive kernel!)**

+3. ✅ Add softmax + attn @ v

+4. Fuse it all together